-The Melanoma Center continues to facilitate phase I, II, and III clinical trials of new therapies in its quest to find a cure.
+The Melanoma and Skin Cancer Center continues to facilitate phase I, II, and III clinical trials of new therapies in its quest to find a cure.
 Please contact us for information about current clinical trials.

-The Melanoma Center Skin Oncology Program includes a multidisciplinary clinic for the treatment of melanoma.
+The Melanoma and Skin Cancer Center Skin Oncology Program includes a multidisciplinary clinic for the treatment of melanoma.
 The Skin Oncology Program's goals include clinical care, research, education, and community outreach.

-The Melanoma Center's research goal is to unravel the biology and signaling pathways involved in melanoma tumor development to develop the next generation of therapeutic agents to treat this disease.
+The Melanoma and Skin Cancer Center's research goal is to unravel the biology and signaling pathways involved in melanoma tumor development to develop the next generation of therapeutic agents to treat this disease.

 For more information on the research and clinical activities of the Center, click here

-As part of the Melanoma Center's ongoing efforts to advance and support translational research to find the cure, the Center announces the availability of funding to support projects.
+As part of the Penn State Cancer Institute's and the Melanoma and Skin Cancer Center's ongoing efforts to advance and support translational research to find the cure, the Center announces the availability of funding to support projects.
 The funds available were raised through the Annual Chocolate Tour fundraising effort.
 For more information on the funds available and how to apply.